 Specific actions taken by FEMA to address Committee recommendations and other stakeholder feedback will be announced on this page as they occur.
 Therefore, interested parties may wish to bookmark this page for future reference.

-The Committee Report and an array of other useful FEMA, NFIP, and Map Mod resources are located in the FEMA Library.
+The Committee Report and an array of other useful FEMA, NFIP, and Risk MAP resources are located in the FEMA Library.

 Answers to the most Frequently Asked Questions are provided for the following user groups: homeowners, engineers, surveyors and architects, insurance professionals and lenders and floodplain managers.

 - Call 1-877-FEMA MAP (1-877-336-2627) Monday through Friday, 8:00 am through 6:30 pm (Eastern Time)